 “UXO survey campaigns are complex with many variables.
 They frequently combine a variety of different techniques, depending on the site’s particular conditions, the target’s features, and the survey’s goals,” says Vincent.
 “To achieve reliable and accurate identification of UXO artefacts, automated detection approaches are often combined with human experience and visual confirmation.
 Multiple detection techniques to identify potential UXO objects can be applies in the seabed, electromagnetic signals being one of them.
 The latest developments in data processing algorithms can also be used to improve processing time and ensure methods are objective, repeatable and auditable,” he adds.

-During the initial phase of a technical UXO survey, a range of different sensor methods are deployed.
+During the initial phase of a technical UXO survey, surveyors deploy a range of sensor methods.
 This phase requires a deep understanding of the type of munitions, geophysical survey methods, data processing and management skills.

 Innovative technologies for UXO surveys